Emmotes/ic_spoilers/docs/havilar.md

     "id": 2503,
     "flavour_text": "",
     "description": {
         "desc": "Havilar gains Olla as an Imp companion.
-Olla increases the effect of Leadership Summit by $amount___3% for each unique enemy Havilar has tanked in the current area, stacking multiplicatively and capping at 100.
+Olla increases the effect of Leadership Summit by $(not_buffed amount___3)% for each unique enemy Havilar has tanked in the current area, stacking multiplicatively and capping at $max_stacks___3.
 Additionally, when Havilar or either of her Imps attack an enemy, the enemy is taunted to attack Havilar."
     },
     "effect_keys": [
         {